NVIDIA/libglvnd/README.md

   XIDs, however, can be created by another process, so libGLX may not know in advance which screen they belong to.
 To deal with that, libGLX queries the server using the GLX extension GLX\_EXT\_libglvnd.

+### EGL dispatching ###

+EGL dispatching works similarly to GLX, but there are fewer object types to deal with.
+Almost all EGL functions are dispatched based on an EGLDisplay or EGLDeviceEXT parameter.

+EGL can't rely on asking an X server for a vendor name like GLX can, so instead, it enumerates and loads every available vendor library.
+Loading every vendor is also needed to support extensions such as EGL\_EXT\_device\_enumeration.

+In order to find the available vendor libraries, each vendor provides a JSON file in a well-known directory, similar to how Vulkan ICD's are loaded.

+When the application calls eglGetPlatformDisplay, EGL will simply call into each vendor library until it finds one that succeeds.
+After that, whichever vendor succeeded owns that display.

+As with GLX, vendor libraries must provide dispatch stubs for any display or device extensions that they support, so that they can add new extensions without having to modify libglvnd.

+Since libglvnd passes eglGetPlatformDisplay calls through to each vendor, a vendor can also add a new platform extension (e.g., EGL\_KHR\_platform\_x11) without changing libglvnd.

+Other EGL client extensions, by definition, do require modifying libglvnd.
+Those are handled on a case-by-case basis.

 Issues
 ------